WSU-kduncan/ceg3120-Mupatrick/project1repo/README.md

 	The first three letter is for the user or the own of the file, next three is for group and the last is for other

+	Usage: of clone, add, commit, and push

+	-git Clone is a repository into a new directory.

+	- git add: Add file contents to the index.

+	-git commit:is for Recording changes to the repository.

+	-git push is for Update remote refs along with associated objects.

+	-The last I also like to use "git status" whish show the working tree status